Change Address On Driving Licence: DVLA Update Steps And Proof

 When Is It Illegal To Have The Wrong Address On Your Driving Licence?

-The law is black and white.
-Under the Road Traffic Act, it is an offence to fail to notify the Secretary of State of a change in your name or address.
-There is no “grace period” written into the law, though most police officers allow a few weeks of leeway during a move.
+The law is straightforward.
+Under Section 99(4) of the Road Traffic Act 1988, it is an offence to fail to notify the Secretary of State of a change in your name or address.
+There is no “grace period” written into the legislation.
+The moment you move into a new property and that becomes your permanent address, you are legally required to notify the DVLA.

 Potential Penalties: